About Worship

-Worship service at Grace Fellowship is a time of celebration of who God is and what He has done for us.
-We gather together to fellowship with one another, to sing songs of praise and adoration to Him, to hear God’s Word, and to celebrate the Lord’s Supper.
-In doing these things we seek to magnify His worth and to find our satisfaction in Christ alone.
-Worship is not just music, but happens anytime we see God for who He is.
-When anyone considers God’s character, worship is the supernatural by-product.
+Our times together for worship are a time of celebration for who God is and what He has done for us.
+We gather together to marvel at how amazing God is, to hear His words to us, and to celebrate the Lord’s Supper.
+In doing these things we seek to magnify His worth and to be reminded to find our satisfaction and value in Christ.
+We believe when someone gets a taste of who God truly is then worship will be the supernatural by-product.

-The following are various aspects of our worship together as a church:
+The following are various elements of our time together as a church:

 Worship Through Music

 We worship through music by singing contemporary praise songs and choruses as well as traditional hymns — all in a modern musical style.
-An important part of our worship through music is not only the style of music but also the words that accompany the songs.
-We desire to sing songs to our God that lift up His greatness and His holiness and that praise Him for His glorious mercy and grace.
+An important part of our time together through music is not only the style of music but also the words that accompany the songs.
+We desire to sing songs to our God that lift up His greatness and that praise Him His mercy and grace toward us.
 We seek to have “vertical worship” with songs that put the Lord at the center.

-We worship by remembering the incredible sacrifice made by Christ for His Church.
+We worship our Heavenly Father by remembering the incredible sacrifice made by Jesus Christ for His Church on the cross.
 There is no more solemn or sacred moment of worship than the breaking of bread and the drinking of the cup in remembrance of Christ’s atoning death and resurrection.
-We frequently celebrate the Lord’s Supper in remembrance of Him — seeking to reflect, confess, and repent of our sins and then to celebrate the goodness of God and His mercy toward us.
+We frequently celebrate the Lord’s Supper in order to remember what Jesus has done for us.
 This celebration helps us focus on the fact that our hope is not in this world, but in Christ.
 We are reminded that this world is not our home and that Christ’s death, burial, and resurrection from the dead guarantees us a future with Him, and we want to place that center stage and marvel at how good He is.